arikanscode/P.I.-Works/README.md

 The New User Form allows you to add a new user with the following fields:

 -Username: The user name of the user (required, alphanumeric characters only).
--Display Name: The display name of the user (required, up to 50 characters).
+- Display Name: The display name of the user (required, up to 50 characters).
--Phone: The phone number of the user (optional, up to 20 characters).
+- Phone: The phone number of the user (optional, up to 20 characters).
--Email: The email address of the user (required, up to 100 characters).
+- Email: The email address of the user (required, up to 100 characters).
--User Roles: The role(s) of the user (required, one or more of Guest, Admin, or SuperAdmin).
+- User Roles: The role(s) of the user (required, one or more of Guest, Admin, or SuperAdmin).
--Enabled: Whether the user is currently active or not (required, defaults to true).
+- Enabled: Whether the user is currently active or not (required, defaults to true).

 Once you have filled out the form, clicking the 'Create User' button adds the new user to the system and redirects you back to the User List Table.